rigalves/clean-data-assignment/README.md

 # Instructions
 ## run_analysis.R
 Following the _reproducible research principle_ in data science, the actual data files are not included in this repository.
 Instead, the script downloads the rawest form of the files, in this case, a zip file.
-After that the file is unzipped and included in the "./data" folder.
+After that, the file is unzipped and included in the "./data" folder.
 ## Dependencies
 The only dependency is the [dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) library.
 To install the library, execute the following code:
 ```{r }